alan-if/alan-docs/manual/README.md

 [HTML template miles]: https://github.com/alan-if/alan-docs/milestone/7 "See the milestone for this task"

 [Alan Manual project board]: https://github.com/alan-if/alan-docs/projects/1 "See the project board on GitHub"

+## Annotated Tasks in Comments

+I've also annotated in comments various pending tasks as I've encountered during the proofreading stage.
+These tasks vary from errors which need to be corrected ASAP to improvements and ideas that could be handled sometime in the future.

+As a convention, all commented annotations inside document source files will begin with "`// @`" to allow finding them quickly via Search functionality (eg, "`// @TODO:`", "`// @FIXME:`", "`// @NOTE`", "`// @CHECKME`", "`@IMPROVE`", etc.).

+In some tasks I've also added either `@thoni56` or `@tajmone`, to indicate the user that should address the issue.
+As a rule, I've used `@tajmone` in annotated tasks which I'll need to address at some point in the future, acting as reminders; and I've used `@thoni56` for tasks that require Thomas' attention or approval.

 ## AsciiDoc Conversion